GianmariaLucchini/ML-Project/README.md

 # ML-Project

-The Repository includes .py files, .ipynb files and the dataset.
+The Repository includes .py files, .ipynb files and the dataset

 The project is develped in Jupyter